Towards the homotopy of the $K(2)$-local Moore spectrum at $p=2$: Introduction

-will denote the spectrum which represents isomorphism classes of deformations of $F_{\mathcal{C}}$.
-There is an isomorphism

-(Note that the isomorphism cannot be realized by a map of $E_{\infty}$-ring spectra.
-Such a map would induce an $\F_4$-isomorphism on the formal group laws $F_{\cC}$ and the $2$-periodic extension of $F_2$.
-However, these formal group laws are not isomorphic over $\F_4$.
-They become isomorphic after passing to the algebraic closure.)
+In this paper, $E_{\cC}:= E(\F_4, F_{\cC})$ will denote the complex oriented Landweber exact spectrum for which $\pi_0E_{\mathcal{C}}$ corepresents isomorphism classes of deformations of $F_{\mathcal{C}}$.
+There is an abstract isomorphism $(E_{\cC})_* \cong (E_2)_*$, but it cannot be realized by a map of $E_{\infty}$-ring spectra.
+Such a map would induce an $\F_4$-isomorphism on the formal group laws $F_{\cC}$ and $F_2$.
+These formal group laws are not isomorphic over $\F_4$, but become isomorphic after passing to the algebraic closure of $\F_2$.